geo-python/site/source/lessons/L7/matplotlib.rst

    The format for ``plt.axis()`` is ``[xmin, xmax, ymin, ymax]`` enclosed in square brackets (i.e., a Python list).
 Here, the *x* range would be changed to 0-π and the *y* range would be 0-1.
-7. Saving plots created using matplotlib done several ways, but the easiest is simply to click on the disk icon on the pyplot window when a plot is displayed, as shown below.
+7. Saving plots created using Matplotlib done several ways, but the easiest is simply to click on the disk icon on the pyplot window when a plot is displayed, as shown below.